Customers often look through a company’s online self-service tool first when they seek solutions to their issues or questions.

-In this blog, let’s discuss the main steps for creating knowledge base articles that will best serve customers and the support team.
-In addition, you’ll learn the elements to include in your knowledge base as well as the importance of having an effective self-service tool.
+In this blog, we’ll discuss the main steps for creating informative articles that will best serve customers and the support team.
+In addition, you’ll learn the elements to include in your self-service platform as well as the importance of having an effective tool for self-service purposes.

 What is a knowledge base?

-A knowledge base is defined as a self-service tool comprising of helpful information about the products and services offered by a company.
+A knowledge base is defined as a self-help tool comprising helpful information about the products and services offered by a company.
 This information is stored in one central repository and helps customers resolve issues on their own.
-An internal knowledge base is a reference point for the customer service team on additional information regarding a company or its brands.
+An internal knowledge repository is a reference point for the customer service team on additional information regarding a company or its brands.

-A knowledge base is mainly created as an online resource center for customers and support teams to have easy access to useful information on company products and services.
+Businesses mainly build a knowledge base as an online resource center for customers and support teams to have easy access to useful information on company products and services.

 Main elements to consider in your knowledge base

-When creating knowledge base articles, consider including the following main elements for optimum results.
+When you build a knowledge base, consider including the following main elements for optimum results.

 Frequently asked questions page